TulipSMP/tulipsmp.github.io/guidelines/punishments.md

 *If you have any questions about how long or how you should punish someone, ask other moderators or talk to Krafter.*

+> **IMPORTANT:** If you perform a moderation action in minecraft, you must log it in discord with the `/log punishment` Stem command!
+> To get a user's UUID for this, use the `/mcuuid` command in Discord.

 #### Durations